UPDATE: Conveyancing in the Time of COVID-19 – So Far

-- The witness and the party to the transaction can sign identical copies of the same document at the same time to allow them to avoid having to handle the same physical pages when meeting.
+The previous accommodation for social distancing by the LTSA still apply for in-person signings.
+They allow the witness and the party to the transaction to sign identical copies of the same document at the same time so they can avoid having to handle the same physical pages.
+Speak with a lawyer or notary to learn more about how these processes work.

 To subscribe to receive BCREA publications, or to update your email address or current subscriptions, click here.